 How to keep your credit score up with payday loans

 There are many examples of how payday loans affect credit ratings in a positive way.
-Taking out a payday loan can help boost your credit score, but only when it’s managed carefully.
-There are a few ways to ease your financial situation and maintain or improve your credit score.
+Taking out a payday loan can help build credit and boost your credit score, but only when it’s managed carefully.
+There are a few ways to ease your financial situation by maintaining or improving your credit score.

 If you can’t pay your loan back on time, the lender may offer you an extension.
 However, borrowing money at the kind of rates offered on payday loans, even over a relatively short term, can add unnecessary interest and stress.

 Taking out lots of payday loans will appear on your credit report, which could act as a red flag to other lenders.
 Plus, if you take out multiple loans at once, you may find your repayments become more challenging.

 Don’t make more than one application at a time

 When a lender accesses your credit report, it leaves a mark that other lenders can see.
 Though these might take a while to appear, lenders are likely to be suspicious of someone who’s applying for payday loans through multiple lenders at the same time.

 Payday loans can be useful if you need cash in your bank quickly, and when you’re confident you can pay it back on time and in full.
 But if you can’t manage your borrowing, things can snowball quickly.